Property of the script line: DiaryGridLines.

 •Any tilde character "~" (without the quotes) contained in a Saints/Namedays entry will be replaced by a normal space.

-See the topics on special character tokens, to determine under which conditions each of these should be used.
+See the topics on special character markers, to determine under which conditions each of these should be used.

 This is analogous to the relationship between the properties holidays override and aeiou-Holidays, and is useful in complex scripts that include many different GridTemplates which may have been coded differently (for example, one grid has the Finnish namedays using the letter "a" while another grid in the same script uses the letter "a" for Swedish namedays).